aleximm1/CV/README.md

 ## Alexander Imm

 I am a curious and enthusiastic Software Developer in training, who loves solving problems and I enjoy learning new technologies.
+I chose not to go to university and to instead focus on something in which both I have a genuine interest and could see myself doing for the rest of my life.
 A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.

 ## Skills

-This Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.
+#### Leadership

+I feel confident in my ability to lead small teams from my time in the Army cadets.

+-
 Experience
 Achievements
 Evidence